Breekpot/docs/notarynodes/where_code_meets_law.rst

 * Apply blockchain to real-world applications (including regulated assets)
 * Learn by doing (small scale proof-of-concepts)
 * Collaborate with partners such as notaries and technology companies
-* Guarantee regulation requirements
+* Make sure regulatory requirements are met
 * Identify new business models and opportunities for partners
-* Relax some blockchain principles and make a shift from code is law towards *code meets law*
+* Make the shift from code is law towards *code meets law*

 Code is law
 -----------